CAPLTER/knb-lter-cap.41/methods.md

-Enter appropriate information for each site on the field data sheet (including type of crop at agricultural sites) and return with the specimen jars to the entomology laboratory at ASU (LSA 302).
+Enter appropriate information for each site on the field data sheet (including type of crop at agricultural sites) and return with the specimen jars to the entomology laboratory at ASU.

-Laboratory procedure:
+## Laboratory procedure:

 Organisms are sorted to the lowest practical taxonomic unit, and enumerated.